junxit/us-congress-bills-116/bill.md

 Congress finds the following:

-- **(1)** Cancer is a leading cause of death for children and adolescents around the world, and approximately 300,000 children aged 0 to 19 years old are diagnosed with cancer each year.
+- **(1)** Approximately 300,000 children aged 0 to 19 years old are diagnosed with cancer each year.
 - **(2)** The most common categories of childhood cancers include leukemia, brain cancer, lymphoma, and solid tumors, such as neuroblastoma and Wilms tumor.
 - **(3)** Most childhood cancers can be cured with generic medicines and can be cost-effective for all income levels.
 - **(4)** In the United States, the survival rate for children diagnosed with cancer is over 80 percent.
 In many developing countries, the mortality rate of children diagnosed with cancer is around 80 percent.
 In some parts of Africa, the mortality rate reaches 90 percent.